Peta0228/TC/README.md

 ## Introduction

-The applicaiton can either serarch directly in twiiter(like the search bar in twitter); or search by accounts, and looking for specific keywords in tweets of the accounts found.
+The application can either search directly in twitter(like the search bar in twitter); or search by accounts, and looking for specific keywords in tweets of the accounts found.

-The script has strong reusablity, the application is able to query from twitter overtime, it is designed as an autorun process in system background.
+The script has strong re-usability, the application is able to query from twitter overtime, it is designed as an autorun process in system background.

 It also functions as a 'tweet monitor', which alerts will be sent by email when triggered by certain conditions in tweets queried